 One of the best undergraduate business programs in the Northeast, the school instills in students strong analytic skills, discipline, and ethical values.
-It offers professional preparation with a broad base in liberal arts studies, and its curriculum leads to the Bachelor of Science degree.
-The curriculum covers a common body of knowledge-the business core-in addition to majors or concentrations in accounting, finance, business intelligence and marketing analytics, management, and marketing.
+The curriculum, leading to the Bachelor of Science degree, offers professional preparation with a broad base in liberal arts studies.
+The curriculum covers a common body of knowledge-the business core-in addition to majors or concentrations in accounting, finance, information systems (available as a minor), international business, management, and marketing.

-Jewish tradition provides the framework for consideration of ethical issues, an integral part of the student's education.
-All Sy Syms students simultaneously attend one of the four schools of Jewish studies at the university.
-Students are taught by distinguished faculty who hold positions in the research and professional communities and offer students a thorough background in the theoretical and practical aspects of business.
+Jewish tradition provides the framework for consideration of ethical issues, an integral part of the school's curriculum.
+All students take a full Jewish studies program through the Rebecca Ivry School of Jewish Studies Students are taught by a distinguished faculty who hold positions in the research and professional communities offer students a thorough background in the theoretical and practical aspects of business.

 The Rennert Entrepreneurial Institute is one of the nation's few undergraduate programs that fosters students' entrepreneurial skills and knowledge for creating and developing a business.
 The institute employs an interdisciplinary approach, which uses the curriculum and faculty of the Sy Syms School.
+Students may take entrepreneurship courses as electives or they may choose the entrepreneurship track of the management concentration.
 The institute received its initial funding through a generous grant from Mr. and Mrs. Ira Leon Rennert, for whom it is named.

-The Sy Syms School of Business offers business programs for women at the Beren Campus in midtown manhattan.
-Students hail from a wide geographic area, both domestic and international.
-As a result, students have an opportunity to broaden their knowledge of, and sensitivity to, other cultures-an experience that will help them better understand, and thrive in, an ever-growing global environment.
+Women at the Sy Syms School of Business attend its programs at the Beren Campus in midtown Manhattan, where they interact with peers who hail from a wide geographic area, both domestic and international.
+As a result, students have an opportunity to broaden their knowledge of and sensitivity to other cultures-an experience that will help them better understand, and thrive in, an ever-growing global environment.